Call Kirk: 0476 479 835

 What Accreditations should my solar installer have? ii

-Systems with batteries require a CEC Accredited Installer with either an additional battery endorsement, or stand-alone installation accreditation.
+Systems with batteries require an accredited installer to hold an additional battery endorsement, or stand-alone installation accreditation.

 How does Solar Panels produce energy? iii

-When the sun is out, solar panels convert sunlight into DC (direct current) electricity.
-The solar inverter converts this electricity into AC (alternating current) power for use in your home.
+When the sun is out, solar panels convert it's light into DC (direct current) electricity.
+Then, a solar inverter converts this electricity into AC (alternating current) power.

 What is a Feed in Tarif in regards to Solar?